klavinslab/aquaverse/docs/protocol_developer/show.md

-# ShowBlock Documentation
+# Show Blocks

-This is the documentation for using `ShowBlocks` to display instructions on the technician view, for use in writing effective Aquarium protocols.
+A show block is used to display instructions for the technician.

-This page will give examples and instructions on how to get started using `ShowBlocks`, but it is not a comprehensive reference for all `ShowBlock` related methods.
-See the [API documentation](https://klavibslab.org/aquarium/api/index.html) for more details on the functions that Krill provides.
+This document discusses the features of show blocks, but you should see the [API documentation](http://klavinslab.org/aquarium/api/Krill/ShowBlock.html) for more details on their use.

 ---

 ## "Hello Technician"

-`ShowBlocks` are the object that facilitates interaction between protocol code and an Aquarium technician who is running the protocol. `ShowBlocks` are created and displayed in the technician view with the `show` method. `show` takes a single argument: a code block.
+A show blocks is how a protocol gives instructions to the Aquarium technician who is running the protocol.
+Show blocks are created and displayed in the technician view with the `show` method. `show` takes a single argument: a code block.
 This code block contains the contents that are intended to be shown to the technician.
 This might take the form of instructions with how to proceed with a protocol, or of user input fields to collect sample measurements for storing in the lab database.
 Each call to `show` constitutes a new slide in the technician view that will be shown while running the protocol.
-Lets create a simple protocol with a `ShowBlock` that says "Hello World"
+Lets create a simple protocol with a show block that says "Hello World"

 ```ruby
 class Protocol